-Since performance is an important goal for us, we could question why to develop a new serializer instead of optimizing an existing one.
+Because performance is an important goal for us, we could question why we should develop a new serializer instead of optimizing an existing one.
 For instance, the benefits of using a buffered stream for writing could apply to any serializer.
-Traditional serializers based on a recursive format commonly implement a technique of caching classes to avoid decoding and fetching the classes on each new instance.
+Traditional serializers, based on a recursive format, commonly implement a technique of caching classes to avoid decoding and fetching the classes on each new instance.
 The advantages of our clustering format for fast materialization may look similar to such optimization.

-Despite of that, we believe that our solution is necessary to get the best performance.
-The reasons are:
+Despite that, we believe that our solution is necessary to obtain the best performance.
+The reasons are as follows:

 - The caching technique is not as fast as our clustered pickle format.
 Even if there is cache, the type is always written and read per object.
-Depending of the type of stream, for example, network-based streams, the time spent to read or write the type can be bigger than the time to decode the type and fetch the associated class. - Since with the cache technique the type is written per object, the resulted stream is much bigger than Fuel's one (since we write the type once per cluster).
+Depending on the type of stream, for example, network-based streams, the time spent to read or write the type can be bigger than the time to decode the type and fetch the associated class. - Because with the cache technique, the type is written per object, the resulted stream is much bigger than that of Fuel's (because we write the type once per cluster).
 Having larger streams can be a problem in some scenarios. - Fuel's performance is not only due to the pickle format.
 As we explained at the beginning of this section, there are more reasons.